 One of the most expensive aspects of a trip to Israel is the accommodation.
-In this guide I’m going to focus on camping in Israel, which is one of the affordable ways to stay in Israel.
-Where can you camp, how much should you expect to pay and some basic guidelines- all in this ultimate guide to camping in Israel.
+So in this guide, I’m going to focus on camping in Israel, which is one of the affordable ways to stay in Israel.
+Where can you camp, how much should you expect to pay, and some basic guidelines- all in this ultimate guide to camping in Israel.

 Most of the camping sites are located in the Israeli wild areas, so camping could be perfect for those of you who are interested in hiking through Israel.
 In the major cities, you might be able to find a few camping sites within or near the city, but most of those sites would require payment.
 Though, in Eilat, for example, there are areas where you can camp for free.
 More on camping in Eilat in my post – Camping Sites In and Around Eilat.

 - Always keep an eye on your valuables, because an animal or a human being might want to take them while you’re not on watch.

 - Don’t camp under a eucalyptus tree.
 This is because their branches are huge and there were some tragic incidents of eucalyptus branches falling on people and killing them.
 If you’re not sure how a eucalyptus looks like, just don’t camp under any tree,